stargate/data-api/docs/jsonapi-spec.md

 ## Conventions

-To aid in specifying the JSON API, we will use the following conventions in this document:
+To aid in specifying the DATA API, we will use the following conventions in this document:

 - Language rules will be given in a [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form)-like notation: